adferrand/dnsrobocert/README.md

 * Let's Encrypt certificates generation by [Certbot](https://github.com/certbot/certbot) using DNS challenges,
 * Automated renewal of almost expired certificates using Cron Certbot task,
-* Standardized API throuh [Lexicon](https://github.com/AnalogJ/lexicon) library to insert the DNS challenge with various DNS providers
+* Standardized API throuh [Lexicon](https://github.com/AnalogJ/lexicon) library to insert the DNS challenge with various DNS providers,
-* Centralized configuration file to maintain several certificates
+* Centralized configuration file to maintain several certificates,
-* Modification of container configuration without restart
+* Modification of container configuration without restart,
-* Automated restart of specific containers when a certificate is renewed
+* Automated restart of specific containers when a certificate is renewed,
-* Container built on top of [Alpine Linux](https://alpinelinux.org) distribution to reduce the footprint.
-Image size is below 100MB.
+* Container built on top of [Alpine Linux](https://alpinelinux.org) distribution to reduce the footprint (image size is below 100MB).

 ## Why use this Docker ?

 If you are reading theses lines, you certainly want to secure all your dockerized services using Let's Encrypt SSL certificates, which are free and accepted everywhere.

 If you want to secure Web services through HTTPS, there is already plenty of great tools.
-In the Docker world, one can check traefik, or nginx-proxy + letsencrypt-nginx-proxy-companion.
+In the Docker world, one can check [traefik](https://hub.docker.com/_/traefik/), or [nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/) + [letsencrypt-nginx-proxy-companion](https://hub.docker.com/r/jrcs/letsencrypt-nginx-proxy-companion/).
 Basically, theses tools will allow automated and dynamic generation/renewal of SSL certificates, based on TLS or HTTP challenges, on top of a reverse proxy to encrypt everything through HTTPS.

-Excellent, but you could fall in one of the following categories:
+So far so good, but you may fall in one of the following categories:

  1. You are in a firewalled network, and your HTTP/80 and HTTPS/443 ports are not opened to the outside world.
  2. You want to secure non-Web services (like LDAP, IMAP, POP, *etc.*) were the HTTPS protocol is of no use.

 For the first case, ACME servers need to be able to access your website through HTTP (for HTTP challenges) or HTTPS (for TLS challenges) in order to validate the certificate.
-With a firewall, theses two challenges, which are widely use in HTTP proxy approaches are not usable, you need to use a DNS challenge.
+With a firewall theses two challenges - which are widely use in HTTP proxy approaches - will not be usable: you need to ask a DNS challenge.
 Please note that traefik embed DNS challenges, but only for few DNS providers.

-For the second case, there is no website to use TLS or HTTP challenges, and you should use a DNS challenge.
-So you can of course create a "fake" website to validate the domain, and reuse the certificate on the "real" service.
+For the second case, there is no website to use TLS or HTTP challenges, and you should ask a DNS challenge.
+Of course you can create a "fake" website to validate the domain, and reuse the certificate on the "real" service.
 But it is a workaround, and you have to implement a logic to propagate the certificate, including during its renewal.
 Indeed, most of the non-Web services will need to be restarted each time the certificate is renewed.

 The solution is a dedicated and specialized Docker service which handles the creation/renewal of Let's Encrypt certificates, and ensure their propagation in the relevant Docker services.
 It is the purpose of this container.

 ## Preparation of the container

-First of all, before using this container, two steps of configuration need to be done: describing the certificates to acquire and maintain, then configuring the access to your DNS zone to publish DNS challenges.
+First of all, before using this container, two steps of configuration need to be done: describing all certificates to acquire and maintain, then configuring an access to your DNS zone to publish DNS challenges.

 ### Configuring the SSL certificates

-This container uses a file which must be placed at `/etc/letsencrypt/domains.conf` in the container.
-It is a simple text file, following theses rules:
+This container uses a file which must be put at `/etc/letsencrypt/domains.conf` in the container.
+It is a simple text file which follows theses rules:
 - each line represents a certificate,
-- one line may contain several domains, seperated by a space,
+- one line may contain several domains separated by a space,
 - the first domain is the certificate main domain,
 - each following domain on a line is included in the SAN of the certificate, allowing it to be used for several domains.